-Our board of directors currently consists of five directors and is divided into three classes with each class serving for three years, and with the terms of office of the respective classes expiring in successive years.
-Our board of directors currently expects to nominate one Class I director for election at our 2020 annual meeting of stockholders.
-The terms of office of directors in Class II and Class III do not expire until the annual meetings of stockholders held in 2021 and 2022, respectively.
-The members of our board of directors are identified below, along with their ages at April 2, 2020 and other information.
+Our board of directors currently consists of five directors and is divided into three classes, with each class serving for three years and with the terms of office of the respective classes expiring in successive years.
+Our board of directors currently expects to nominate two Class II directors for election at our 2021 annual meeting of stockholders.
+The terms of office of directors in Class I and Class III do not expire until the annual meetings of stockholders held in 2023 and 2022, respectively.
+The members of our board of directors are identified below, along with their ages at April 5, 2021 and other information.